 Sponsored link

-Sen. Bernie Sanders is in town; he’ll be speaking at Stanford Friday, with Rep. Ro Khanna (who some suggest might also be a presidential candidate), but neither of them is on the list.
+Sen. Bernie Sanders is in town; he’ll be speaking at Stanford Friday, with Khanna (who some suggest might also be a presidential candidate, and was invited to speak at the conference’s Progressive Caucus), but is not on the list.
 Sen. Elizabeth Warren is also in town, speaking Thursday night at Manny’s; she didn’t make the cut, either.

-That seems silly to me: Sanders, Khanna, and Warren are both immensely popular with the party’s grassroots, and if this convention is about generating energy for the mid-terms, they could help.
+That seems silly to me: Sanders and Warren are both immensely popular with the party’s grassroots, and if this convention is about generating energy for the mid-terms, they could help.

 But that’s a sign that the party today is very much in the control of the Corporate Democrats, who don’t want anyone to talk about, for example, the billionaire tax.